jrmi/ricochet.js/README.md

 This file MUST exists before being able to call any Rest API.

-The script must define and export a main function that has access to Ricochet.js server context.
-The main function is called with an object as parameters that contains the following properties:
+The script must define and export a main function that will be executed (and cached) on the very first query for this site.
+The main function is called with an object as parameters that contains the following
+properties:

 - **store**: Allow to access the JSON store.
-- **hooks**: Add some hooks to the store.
+- **hooks**: Add some hooks to the store to modify the queries and the response.
 - **functions**: Add arbitrary custom function to the API.
 - **schedules**: Schedules hourly or daily function calls.

 All this parameters are explained in next sections.

-This script is executed on *Ricochet.js* server so don't rely on browser capabilities.
+This script is executed on *Ricochet.js* server so it can't rely on browser capabilities.

 This script allow you to configure the ricochet server for your *siteId* in a